IBM/gdsc-sdk/python/docs/GuardiumConnectorApi.md

 # configuration.api_key_prefix['ApiKeyAuth'] = 'Bearer'

 # Enter a context with an instance of the API client
-with ibm_gdsc_sdk_software.ApiClient(configuration) as api_client:
+with ibm_gdsc_sdk_saas.ApiClient(configuration) as api_client:
     # Create an instance of the API class
-    api_instance = ibm_gdsc_sdk_software.GuardiumConnectorApi(api_client)
+    api_instance = ibm_gdsc_sdk_saas.GuardiumConnectorApi(api_client)
     central_manager_id = 'central_manager_id_example' # str | Central Manager ID.
-    use_fallback = True # bool | Flag indicating if the older gdp api is to be called in case it doesn't support new api. (optional)
+    use_fallback = True # bool | Flag indicating if the older GDP api is to be called in case it doesn't support new api. (optional)

     try:
-        # Summary: Get gealth info Description: Get health information from Guardium Data Protection central mamangers.
+        # Summary: Get health info Description: Get health information from Guardium Data Protection central mamangers.
+(This API is for CMs registered in legacy pull mode.
+Supported on-premises only)
         api_response = api_instance.guardium_connector_get_health_info(central_manager_id, use_fallback=use_fallback)
         print("The response of GuardiumConnectorApi->guardium_connector_get_health_info:\n")
         pprint(api_response)